PubInv/gpap/README.md

 # GPAP: General Purpose Alarm Protocol

+## TODO: Nagham --- add semantic versioning to this.

 Public Invention is attempting to create an open-source alarm system ecosystem that includes the [Krake General Purpose Alarm Device](https://github.com/PubInv/krake), an anunciator that lets an operator interact with an alarm, and the [ADaM Alarm Dialog Manage system](https://github.com/PubInv/ADaM).